HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 Now, RF creates `S` trees and uses `m (=sqrt(M) or =floor(lnM+1))` random subfeatures out of `M` possible features to create any tree.
 This is called **random subspace method**.

 So for each `Ti` bootstrap dataset you create a tree `Ki`.
 If you want to classify some input data `D = {x1, x2, ..., xM}`, you let it pass through each tree and produce `S` outputs (one for each tree) which can be denoted by `Y = {y1, y2, ..., ys}`.
-Final prediction is a majority vote on this set, or mean probability for each class
+Final prediction is a majority vote on this set, or mean probability for each class (credit from Prof. Nando de Freitas's UBC Machine Learning class)

 ![](images/determine_probability.png)